-DSG mode is a DSG eCM construct allowing an eCM to operate in either Basic or Advanced mode based on the abilities of the equipment / firmware in the Set-top Device.
-The DSG downstream data may include tunnel addressing and/or mapping to support both Basic and Advanced mode or may include only a specific mapping scheme.
-DSG mode in the DSG eCM will be set by the DSG Client Controller within the Set-top Device based on the DSG Client Controller's available functionality.
-Basic mode makes use of well known MAC Addresses to define the tunnels.
+The DSG Client Controller, acting on behalf of a Client (or Clients), configures the eCM to operate in either Basic or Advanced Mode depending upon the intrinsic capabilities of the Clients, the Client Controller, the eCM, DCD data, and the local configuration of the STD (not the CM Configuration File).
+Basic mode makes use of Well Known MAC Addresses to define the tunnels.
 These well known addresses are provided by the DSG Client Controller and are typically vendor specific.
-In DSG Advanced Mode the DSG Client Controller becomes aware of MSO defined tunnel MAC addresses by indexing into the DSG Address Table in the DCD message.
+In DSG Advanced Mode the DSG Client Controller becomes aware of MSO-defined tunnel MAC addresses by indexing into the DSG Address Table in the DCD message.31